 For comprehensive yet easy-to-understand advice on this area of law, and to get your claim started, don't hesitate to get in touch.
-Do so by calling 0800 054 6570 or by completing our online enquiry form and we will give you a call back.
+Call us on 0800 054 6570, or complete our online enquiry form and we will give you a call back.

 What Our Clients Say

-Motoring accidents can take a variety of forms, from rear end shunts to dramatic head-on collisions.
-This means therefore, that injuries sustained can range from whiplash and slight bruising to serious, life-changing injuries, including damage to the head and spine.
+Motoring accidents can take a variety of forms, from rear-end shunts to dramatic head-on car collisions.
+This means that injuries sustained can range from whiplash and slight bruising to serious, life-changing injuries, including damage to the head and spine.
 If you have been injured in a road traffic accident that was not your fault, you will be in a position to make a claim for compensation.

 There are a plethora of injuries that can be sustained as a result of a motor accident.
 Some of the most common types of car accident injuries we have dealt with include: